Giorgiosaud/giorgiosaud.io/src/content/notes/tag-link.md

 publishDate: "2023-05-08 11:39"
 category: "Tutorials"
 author: "jorge-saud"
-tags: [webdev, frontend, img, src-set]
+tags: [webdev, frontend, img, srcset]
 ---

 Here is a short story about a small trick that can help us separate constraints, optimize performance, and have a cool way to insert styles into our pages.